MiniGameWorlds/MiniGameWorld/resources/devWiki/team-battle-tutorial.md

-- Teams are always created new intances when game starts, so you have to setup teams and related things in `initGameSettings()` not in constructor
+- Teams are always created new intances when game starts, so you have to setup teams and related things in `initGame()` not in constructor